-Paying for value is a primary Healthier Washington strategy to achieving the triple aim of better health, better care, and lower costs.
+Paying for value is a primary strategy to achieving better health, better care, and lower costs.
 Meeting this goal will require shifting health care reimbursement strategies away from a system that pays for volume of service to one that rewards quality and outcomes.
-To that end, Washington will drive 90 percent of state-financed health care to value-based payment by 2021.
+Our goal is to drive 90 percent of state-financed health care to value-based payment by 2021.

 On this page

 Washington will use its position in the marketplace to drive transformation as both a first mover and market convener.
-The state will use its purchasing power to lead by example and accelerate the adoption of value-based reimbursement and alternative payment strategies in the commercial market.
+We will use purchasing power to lead by example and accelerate the adoption of value-based reimbursement and alternative payment strategies in the commercial market.

-Washington purchases health care coverage for more than 2 million people through Washington Apple Health (Medicaid) and the public employee and retiree benefits.
+Washington purchases health care coverage for more than 2 million people through the Apple Health (Medicaid) and the Public Employees Benefits Board programs.

-With strong support from these clinics and hospitals, the state has introduced a value-based alternative payment methodology in Medicaid for FQHCs and RHCs and is pursuing flexibility in delivery and financial incentives for participating CAHs.
+With strong support from these clinics and hospitals, HCA introduced a value-based alternative payment methodology in Medicaid for FQHCs and RHCs, and is pursuing flexibility in delivery and financial incentives for participating CAHs.
 The model will test how increased financial flexibility can support promising models that expand care delivery.

 Washington is working with the University of Washington Accountable Care Network and the Puget Sound High Value Network LLC to test a new accountable delivery and payment model, known as the Accountable Care Program (ACP).
 The ACP provides “best in class” patient service and experience and access to high-quality and timely service at a lower cost.